 Controlled substances, prohibited drugs and substances, and drug paraphernalia; and

 Substances that "look like" a controlled substance.
 In instances involving look-alike substances, there must be evidence of the student's intent to pass off the item as a controlled substance.

+Any product containing CBD or THC (and their derivatives).

 In addition, students shall not possess prescription drugs for the purpose of sale or distribution.